Free TV Tickets For The Greg Gutfeld Show

 Upon the show’s inception in 2015, the program went without a live studio audience completely.
 The show would eventually transition to including a studio audience but attendance is limited.

 Unlike most shows, the show does well in accommodating its audience members, as they provide food and beverages for those in attendance.
-There is no outside food and beverages allowed.
+No outside food and beverages are allowed.
+No bags either.

 TV Studio Rules